Darius-D/Insectic/prototype/ReadMe.md

 ![](/img/NewTicketViewPage.png)
 ***
 ##  <p align="center"> Prototype View Tickets viewpage
   <p> This view  populates a every ticket in the DB including "closed" tickets.
 This is to allow for data collection.
-This view page now has the ability to sort the table with the ability to filter tickets out coming in the near future. </p>
+This view page now has the ability to sort the table with the ability to filter tickets out coming in the near future.
+The Headers have a position"sticky" to allow them to stay on top of the page.
+The table colors are simply place holders.</p>

 ![](/img/ViewAllTickets.JPG)
 ***